crmorgan/nservicebus-intro/README.md

 ## Step One ##
 This step starts you out with a working web site that allows you to checkout and place an order but does not publish any events and there are no endpoints yet.

-Run the project to launch the store web site at http://localhost:32773/
+Run the project in Visual Studio (<kbd>F5<kbd>) to launch the store web site at http://localhost:32773/

-Click the proceed to checkout button to go to the checkout page.
-Here you will see that there is an order id that has been generated that will be sent to the PlaceOrder command that will be added in step two.
+Click the **proceed to checkout** button to go to the checkout page.
+Here you will see that there is an order id that has been generated that will be sent to the **PlaceOrder** command that will be added in step two.

-Click Place your order to see that the CheckoutController.PlaceOrder() action method is called and the confirmation page is loaded.
-In the next step you will publish the PlaceOrder command from this action method.
+Click **Place your order** to see that the CheckoutController.PlaceOrder() action method is called and the confirmation page is loaded.
+In the next step you will publish the **PlaceOrder** command from this action method.

 ## Step Two ##
-This step adds publishing of the PlaceOrder command in the checkout controller and handling of the command in a Sales endpoint.
+This step adds publishing of the **PlaceOrder** command in the checkout controller and handling of the command in a Sales endpoint.

 #### Create the Sales Endpoint ####